 If you want to spend your money and time wisely, check into optimization.
 It's worth the effort.

 This is another classic.
 It covers step by step how to convert.
-You might say it's kinda old, but in its defense, some things don't change all that much, right?
+You might say it's kinda old, but some things don't change all that much, right? #ad

 Electro Automotive, one of the best-known sellers of conversion kits and parts in the United States, includes a copy of this book with every kit purchased.

 "With our electric car we want to focus on Range Confidence rather than remain trapped in Range Anxiety," writes author David Herron.
 "Rather than focus on the ways that an electric car is limiting, we can focus on the process of bypassing the limitations."#ad

 This book, written in 2015, is designed to help new and prospective electric vehicle owners develop their "Range Confidence".
 It is filled with valuable information about how to charge at home, at public charging stations, and in the gaps on long trips where there are no public EV charging stations for many miles (spoiler: campgrounds with RV hookups and an adapter you carry in your car) so you never have to worry about your car being carried home on the "Flatbed of Shame".
 Highly recommended.

 Build Your Own Plug-In Hybrid Electric Vehicle (Tab Green Guru Guides), for hybrid converters.
 Note: this book is not for converting a gas-guzzler into a hybrid.
 This book shows you how to convert a hybrid into a plug-in hybrid.
 Just to be clear.#ad